Estimate Time5 min

 Here's where to start:

 Medical directives: Couples who have not legally married will not be afforded "next-of-kin" status for each other, and in the instance of a medical emergency may even be treated as legal strangers.
-If you are incapacitated, that could mean your significant other would be bypassed at the hospital and a relative would be called instead, even if you are not close with your family.
+If you are incapacitated, that could mean your significant other would be bypassed at the hospital.
+Depending on the state, a biological relative could be called instead, even if you are not close with your family, or alternatively, there could be no one with the authority to make medical decisions without a guardianship appointment.
 That's why creating medical directives (also referred to as living wills, health care proxies, and medical powers of attorney) is important—even for couples who are legally married—in order to protect their rights and ensure that their medical wishes are followed.
 Once you've created directives, consider keeping them on file with your primary medical provider and taking them with you when you travel.

 Power of attorney for financial decisions: For financial matters, even your spouse or next of kin would not be able to step in immediately and handle your bank and investment accounts in the case of an emergency without a court order if you do not have a properly executed power of attorney.

 Wills: A will is critical in that it lays out your specific wishes regarding the distribution of certain types of assets.
 The absence of such a document may trigger your state's "default" distribution plan, which usually directs the assets to a legal spouse or, if none exists, to your blood heirs (however, these rules vary state by state).
-Thus, a will is especially important if you're unmarried and have a personal residence1 that you wish for your partner to continue living in after your death, or if you have assets with no assignable beneficiary that you want to leave to a partner.
-A will also allows individuals to name executors and/or personal representatives that will be responsible for administering the estate.
-Failure to nominate an executor and/or personal representative typically means that any party interested in the estate may petition the court to be appointed.
+Thus, a will is especially important if you're unmarried and have individually-owned assets, such as a home or investments, with no beneficiary designation attached that you want to leave to a partner.1 A will also allows individuals to name executors (also known as personal representatives) that will be responsible for administering the estate.
+Failure to nominate an executor or personal representative typically means that any party interested in the estate may petition the court to be appointed.

-Trusts: Unlike the public process of probating a will, the terms and administration of a trust are generally private.
-Putting assets into a trust can help heirs avoid probate, which can be a time-consuming and costly process in some states.
+Trusts: Unlike the public process of probating a will, the administration of a trust is generally private.
+Putting assets into a trust during life can help beneficiaries avoid probate, which can be a time-consuming and costly process in some states.
 A trust can also help to protect the privacy of your beneficiaries and can help you direct when and to whom the assets are distributed, either immediately upon your death or long term.

 Beneficiary designations: Beneficiary designations on certain assets (such as life insurance, retirement accounts, and even bank and investment accounts) take precedence over wills or other instructions.
 That's why it's so important to review these beneficiary designations to make sure that you have named beneficiaries and that they reflect your current wishes.

-Titling: Ensure that the title to your assets, particularly property, is coordinated with your will.
-For instance, a house titled "joint tenants with rights of survivorship" will pass directly to the surviving owner when an owner dies, rather than through your will.
-Assets titled in an individual's name (absent a beneficiary designation) or as "tenants in common" will pass according to your will.
+Titling: Ensure that the title to your assets, particularly real property, is coordinated with your will.
+For instance, a house titled "joint tenants with rights of survivorship" will pass directly to the surviving owner when you die, rather than through your will.
+Assets titled in your name alone (absent a beneficiary designation) or in your name as a "tenant in common" will pass according to your will.

 Domestic partnership agreements: Unmarried partners often do not have any legal protections for their assets if their relationship ends.
 Domestic partnership or cohabitation agreements and separation plans may help outline financial expectations during the partnership as well as how assets are divided if the relationship ends (keeping in mind that this may cause adverse income tax and gift tax consequences).
 Note: Not all states allow for agreements by unmarried couples.